ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ## C-to-AS: POST to Token Endpoint ## {#sec-c-as-token-endpoint}

 The Client-to-AS request is specified in {{Section 5.8.1 of RFC9200}}.
-The client MUST send this POST request to the /token endpoint over a secure channel that guarantees authentication, message integrity, and confidentiality.
+The client MUST send this POST request to the token endpoint over a secure channel that guarantees authentication, message integrity, and confidentiality.

 The POST request is formatted as the analogous Client-to-AS request in the OSCORE profile of ACE (see {{Section 3.1 of RFC9203}}), with the following additional parameters that MUST be included in the payload.